Smelt can provide that winning formula due to there unique cucumber aroma and visual appearance.

 A fairly new bait on the market, blueys are fast becoming a popular pike bait amongst pikers!.

 Bluey Cololabis saira – blueys are a very oily fish similar to mackerel but seem to expel more blood.
-Blueys can be halved or fished whole, hopefully to tempt a bigger pike in you’re chosen water.
+Blueys can be halved or fished whole, hopefully to tempt a bigger pike in your chosen water.
 Also a good choice on “sea baits only waters”.
-Gadda blueys are sourced from the cold waters of Iceland and frozen straight from the sea.

 One of the most natural baits you can present to a pike and have produced big pike nationwide.